avnit/optionPricing/Hired1.md

 We will be one stop shop where US and UK companies will come and ask us to open a whole office in India.
 The firm will provide the following services.

 1. Find a reasonably priced office space with full service internet and phone.
-Pay all bills for property and fixed assets in India.
+2. Pay all bills for property and fixed assets in India.
 2. Company registration in India.
 3. Hire professional people to run the business.
+(Full service HR )
 4. File Taxes, and deal with legal issues.
 5. On site company manager to help you with status and resolve client issues.
-6. Marketing of company products in India and South East Asia.
+6. Marketing of company products.
-7. Air Fare and relocation assistance
+7. Air Fare and relocation services
 8. Manage companies, trade fairs.
 9. Monthly online expense report and Live camera feed of the office.
+10. Monitor Employees performance and reporting.
-10. Hire for project.
+11. Hire for project.

 Industry Analysis
 ==================